Skip to content

 On my way to Bucureşti Nord!

-La Cabra Coffee, Kraftpaule, and Kálmán Imre
+La Cabra, Kraftpaule, and the Kálmán Imre

 It all started with a post-it note left at the 2024 BMPH3 Xmas Party: “Come to Transylvania OCT 25”.
 Well, it is October 2025 now, so I’m heading to Romania for a hashing event… It is quite a trek, though, so I’ll be making some stops along the way.
 First destination: Budapest!

-I had hoped to have plenty of time to enjoy a coffee, but with the ICE 15’s arrival ten minutes late—Deutsche Bahn, so not unexpected—I kind of had to drink my La Cabra espresso Italian style!
+I had hoped to have plenty of time to enjoy a coffee, but with the ICE’s arrival ten minutes late—Deutsche Bahn, so not unexpected—I kind of had to drink my La Cabra espresso Italian style!
 Just my luck that the barista at eins zwei was a particular loquacious one—albeit very nice and informative—so I really had to leg it to get back to the station in time.
 I did catch my train—the ICE 117 this time—and continued to Stuttgart!

 In Stuttgart I definitely had enough time to sit down and properly enjoy my coffee at Jules Coffee Roastery.
 I actually had enough time for beer and dinner!
 For that beer I went to Kraftpaule.
 You might remember them as the organisers of Craft Beer Festival Stuttgart, which I visited in 2024.